ponylang/pony-tutorial/docs/packages/package-system.md

 To use a package in your code you need to have a __use__ command.
 This tells the compiler to find the package you need and make the types defined in it available to you.
 Every Pony file that needs to know about a type from a package must have a use command for it.

-Use commands are a similar concept to Python "import", C "#include" and Java "using" commands, but not exactly the same.
+Use commands are a similar concept to Python and Java "import", C/C++ "#include" and C# "using" commands, but not exactly the same.
 They come at the beginning of Pony files and look like this:

 ```pony
 use "collections"